SirJoelTV/SirJoelTV/README.md

 - ✈️ Can identify most commercial and military aircraft by sight
 - 🎮 Love flight simulators and aviation games
 - 🎵 Moosic all the way
--  ✞ Currently following Bible in a Year Podcast

 ---